RobTillaart/CRC/README.md

 - **CRC1()** // parity :)
 - **CRC4(array, length, polynome, start, end, reverseIn, reverseOut)** nibbles?
   - default polynome 0x03
+- One CRC() with #bits as parameter?
+  - up to 64 bit for all missing ones.?
+  - performance penalty

 #### Won't